All Episodes

 And thank God it was done at the time.

-That's going to be the norm moving forward, a new paradigm.
+That's going to be the norm moving forward.

-And as I watch all of these things unfolding before our eyes here, and I I look at uh our medical researchers and our scientists and our doctors and our nurses and our medical support teams and our military,
+And as I watch all of these things unfolding before our eyes here, and I look at our medical researchers and our scientists and our doctors and our nurses and our medical support teams and our military and some governors that I don't even like or agree with and other leaders, real leaders, and what they're doing.

 I don't understand the demonization of pharmaceutical companies either.